kashyapmayank/posist/README.md

-blockchain project is able to:
+<b>blockchain project is able to</b>:
-> Is made up of blocks that store data.
+1. Is made up of blocks that store data.
-> Has a digital signature that chains your blocks together.
+2.Has a digital signature that chains your blocks together.
-> Requires proof of work mining to validate new blocks.
+3.Requires proof of work mining to validate new blocks.
-> Can be check to see if data in it is valid and unchanged.
+4. Can be check to see if data in it is valid and unchanged.

 **  You will need to import GSON ****